Nismit/dotfiles/README.md

 # Dotfiles

 ## Usage

 ```bash
 bash -c "$(curl -L raw.githubusercontent.com/Nismit/dotfiles/master/install.sh)"
 ```

 ## Install/Update Homebrew/volta

 ```bash
 # .zshrc has an alias to execute bootstrap script
 bootstrap
 ```

+## For WSL

+To use this dotfiles on WSL(Windows Subsystem for Linux), recommend to install [win32yank](https://github.com/equalsraf/win32yank) for copy & paste on nvim.

+### Windows Terminal

+Recommend to install the patched nerd fonts for displaying the icons. [nerd-fonts](https://github.com/ryanoasis/nerd-fonts)

 ## Troubleshooting

 After install the dotfiles, then you might get this message when you opened the terminal.

 ```